 The Chen Notation solution extends ConceptDraw PRO software with rich collection of ERD samples and selection of special Chen's notation icons for effective visual representation of relationships between the entities on the ER diagrams designed with Chen notation.

-The samples you see on this page were created in ConceptDraw PRO using the Chen Notation solution, and demonstrate some of the solution's capabilities and the results you can achieve.
+There are a few samples that you see on this page which were created in the ConceptDraw PRO application by using the Chen Notation solution.

 Example 1: Chen Notation — Entity Relationship Model

 This diagram was created in ConceptDraw PRO using the Chen Notation Library from the Chen Notation Solution.
 An experienced user spent 10 minutes creating this sample.

 This ER diagram sample demonstrates the Entity-Relationship Model for a school constructed with Chen notation.
 Use the commands from the Action menu of attribute object to define and visually denote the attribute’s type, also as the key attributes are underlined on this diagram.

 This diagram was created in ConceptDraw PRO using the Chen Notation library from the Chen Notation Solution.
 An experienced user spent 20 minutes creating this sample.